-Fulminant HAV is exceptionally rare, especially in persons with no underlying disease.
-However, it is possible that superimposed COVID-19 infection in patients with mild liver disease increases the risk of a worse outcome and even fulminant hepatitis.
-Although the mechanism is unclear, immune overriding in addition to cytotoxic effects could be responsible (4,5).
+Fulminant HAV is exceptionally rare especially in persons with no underlying disease.
+However, it is possible that superimposed COVID-19 infection in patients with mild liver disease, increases the risk of worsen outcomes and even fulminant hepatitis.
+Although mechanism is unclear but immune overriding in addition to cytotoxic effects could be responsible (4-5).
 Clinicians should have a high level of suspicion in COVID-19+ patient and perform close monitoring of liver functions and mental status.